 Agencies can be strong at playing a ‘weak link’ sport

-Stuart Bowden, Global Chief Strategy Officer on how we can thrive by recognising what we're good at, not glorifying the past.
+Stuart Bowden, Global Chief Strategy Officer spoke to Campaign about thriving by recognising what we're good at, not glorifying the past.

 Naturally, I will pay all readers of Campaign the compliment of assuming that you absorb every word that Malcolm Gladwell writes.